Festive Foods

 You may already incorporate carrots into your dog’s dinner, however if you don’t, now’s the time.
 Carrots are high in soluble fibre, meaning they can assist digestion in dogs which have troublesome bowel movements such as those who suffer from loose stools or constipation.

 Just one carrot contains approximately 1.5 grams of fibre!
 Not only are they good for digestion, but they also contain Vitamin A, a vitamin essential to your dog’s health.
+It supports eye health, immune system and assists in a healthy coat and skin.
+And finally, carrots are great for dental health too!

 Carrots assist in scraping the teeth and preventing the buildup of plaque.